mrmmg/laravel-loggify/README.md

 Log::channel('loggify')->info("Info Log Sample");
 ```

-So where is the extra options?!
+Where are the enhanced options?

-The second parameter of laravel log methods called `context`, the loggify use this to manage `tags` and `extra` log data. let's complete the previous example:
+The second parameter of Laravel log methods, referred to as context, is leveraged by Loggify to manage both log 'tags' and 'extra' log data.
+Let's continue with the previous example:
 ```php
 use Illuminate\Support\Facades\Log;